 '''

 spring.integration.channels.autoCreate=true

 spring.integration.channels.maxUnicastSubscribers=0x7fffffff

 spring.integration.channels.maxBroadcastSubscribers=0x7fffffff

 spring.integration.taskScheduler.poolSize=10

 spring.integration.messagingTemplate.throwExceptionOnLateReply=false

 spring.integration.readOnly.headers=

 spring.integration.endpoints.noAutoStartup=

+spring.integration.postProcessDynamicBeans=false

+spring.integration.postProcessDynamic

 '''

-- When true, input-channel s will be automatically declared as DirectChannel s when not explicitly found in the application context. - 2 This property provides the default number of subscribers allowed on, say, a DirectChannel.
+- When true, input-channel s will be automatically declared as DirectChannel s when not explicitly found in the application context. - This property provides the default number of subscribers allowed on, say, a DirectChannel.
 It can be used to avoid inadvertently subscribing multiple endpoints to the same channel.
 This can be overridden on individual channels with the max-subscribers attribute. - This property provides the default number of subscribers allowed on, say, a PublishSubscribeChannel.
 It can be used to avoid inadvertently subscribing more than the expected number of endpoints to the same channel.
 This can be overridden on individual channels with the max-subscribers attribute. - The number of threads available in the default taskScheduler bean; see Section E.3, "Configuring the Task Scheduler". - When true, messages that arrive at a gateway reply channel will throw an exception, when the gateway is not expecting a reply because the sending thread has timed out, or already received a reply. - A comma-separated list of message header names which should not be populated into Message s during a header copying operation.
 The list is used by the DefaultMessageBuilderFactory bean and propagated to the IntegrationMessageHeaderAccessor instances (see the section called "MessageHeaderAccessor API"), used to build messages via MessageBuilder (see the section called "The MessageBuilder Helper Class").
 By default only MessageHeaders.ID and MessageHeaders.TIMESTAMP are not copied during message building.
-Since version 4.3.2 - A comma-separated list of AbstractEndpoint bean names patterns (xxx\, \xxx, \xxx\ or xxx\yyy) which should not be started automatically during application startup.
+Since version 4.3.2 - A comma-separated list of AbstractEndpoint bean names patterns (xxx, xxx, xxx or xxxyyy) which should not be started automatically during application startup.
 These endpoints can be started later manually by their bean name via Control Bus (see Section 10.6, "Control Bus"), by their role using the SmartLifecycleRoleController (see Section 8.2, "Endpoint Roles") or via simple Lifecycle bean injection.
 The effect of this global property can be explicitly overridden by specifying auto-startup XML or autoStartup annotation attribute, or via call to the AbstractEndpoint.setAutoStartup() in bean definition.
-Since version 4.3.12
+Since version 4.3.12 - A boolean flag to indicate that BeanPostProcessor s should post-process beans registered at runtime, e.g. message channels created via IntegrationFlowContext can be supplied with global channel interceptors.
+Since version 4.3.15

-These properties can be overridden by adding a file /META-INF/ spring.integration.properties to the classpath.
+These properties can be overridden by adding a file /META-INF/spring.integration.properties to the classpath.
 It is not necessary to provide all the properties, just those that you want to override.